 Scaling and Root Planing

-Scaling and root planning is a non-surgical gum disease treatment that removes harmful pockets of bacteria and cleans the base of the teeth.
+Scaling and root planing is a non-surgical gum disease treatment that removes harmful pockets of bacteria and cleans the base of the teeth.
 This is a standard and very effective method of reducing plaque and deep-set tartar, ultimately working to keep gum disease from getting much worse.
-Scaling and root planing is completed with the use of laser technology to seal the gums to the teeth and help them heal.
-The laser treatment can also significantly reduce discomfort after the procedure.
+Scaling and root planing is typically completed with the addition of laser therapy using Waterlase MD technology.
+This allows Dr. Lauer to effectively prevent gum disease from worsening.

 Contact Precision Periodontics & Implant Dentistry